 The Psychoactive Substances Act 2016 was passed by Parliament in January 2016 to tackle the trade in psychoactive substances (often referred to as “legal highs”) in the UK.
 The Act will come into effect on 6 April 2016.

-The guide and factsheet below will help you in continuing to comply with the law under the Act.
+The guide below will help you in continuing to comply with the law under the Act.

 Rent Reviews, Lease Expiry & Lease Breaks